omeka/classic-enduser/docs/Plugins/Geolocation.md

 Once you have [installed](../Admin/Adding_and_Managing_Plugins.md) the Geolocation plugin, go to the Plugins tab in the top navigation of your admin dashboard.
 Scroll down to the listing for Geolocation and click *Configure* (if you do not see Configure you may need to click the *Install* or *Activate* buttons.

 ### General Settings
-The first section for configuration are the general settings for the appearance of your map on the public and admin sides of your site.
+The first section for configuration are the general settings for the appearance of your maps on the public and admin sides of your site.

 ![General settings for geolocation](../doc_files/plugin_images/geolocation_genset.png)

 - *Default latitude*: set the center point of the map's latitude (North/South value), in degrees.
 Using numbers after the decimal point will pinpoint the location more precisely.
 - *Default longitude*: set the center point of the map's longitude (East/West), in degrees.
 Using numbers after the decimal point will pinpoint the location more precisely.
 - *Default Zoom Level*: Use a whole number of 0 of greater.
 0 is the most zoomed out.
-A value of 15 will result in a map showing roughly one square mile
+A value of 15 will result in a map showing roughly one square mile.
 - *Base Map*: select a map from the dropdown to serve as the base map in the display.
 All base maps except those served by Mapbox can be [previewed courtesy of Leaflet](http://leaflet-extras.github.io/leaflet-providers/preview/){target=_blank}.

 If you select Mapbox from the dropdown for Base Map, two additional fields will appear under general settings.